 Recommended brand: Green Pasture Fermented Cod Liver Oil (Arctic Mint flavor)

 L-Tyrosine is an amino acid that boosts mood, cognition, physical and mental stress response, and healthy glandular function.
-It quickly crosses the blood-brain barrier to increase the neurotransmitters dopamine, epinephrine, and norepinephrine.
+It quickly crosses the blood-brain barrier to increase the neurotransmitters DA, epinephrine, and norepinephrine.
 It’s also a building block for thyroid hormone.
 Your body can make it, but it depletes when you’re stressed, and with modern living, most people’s production can’t keep up.
 Studies have shown that cadets in combat training supplementing with L-Tyrosine had reduced negative effects from physical and psychosocial stress on mental performance.
 Take 500mg to 2000mg per day.